 A Short History of the Klondike Gold Rush

-Prospectors had tried their luck for decades in the wilderness of the Yukon River valley, finding only small amounts of gold.
+Prospectors had found fairly good gold deposits in the Yukon River valley for decades.
 But on August 16, 1896, a member of a local Tagish tribe named Keish (known as Skookum Jim Mason by English speakers), his nephew Kaa Goox (called Tagish Charlie or Dawson Charlie), and his American brother-in-law, George Washington Carmack, struck pay dirt on a tributary of the Klondike they named Bonanza Creek.
 They filed claims the next day, triggering a scramble among prospectors already in the area for similar rich claims.
 Within a few months every potentially valuable claim along Bonanza Creek and nearby streams and hillsides had been staked, All this took place before word of the great discovery reached the outside world.
 When it did, almost a year later, the Klondike Gold Rush began.

 Gold fever affected people from all walks of life.
 Even Seattle's mayor quit to join the stampede.
 Most were Americans and Canadians, but some came from almost every corner of the globe.
 Few had any idea of the hardships that awaited them on the way to, and in, the frozen north: climbing the steep, 3,000-foot Chilkoot Pass 40 or 50 times, for example, each time laden with a heavy load on one's back in order to bring into the desolate Yukon region enough food and supplies to last a year.
 Nor was taking the treacherous White Pass alternative any better.
 So many horses perished on this narrow, boulder-strewn route that it became know as the Dead Horse Trail.
 Once in the Yukon region, imagine yourself and a partner spending a dark and frigid winter chopping down trees so the logs could be whipsawed into planks or boards for a boat or raft.
 Such watercraft would be needed when the ice broke in the spring on the Yukon.
 Then you'd load your boat or raft with food and supplies, get in, push off, and hope you'd safely negotiate dangerous rapids, sandbars, and other obstacles.
 Finally, some 560 downstream miles later, you'd reach Dawson City.
 Imagine discovering, soon after arriving, that your dreams of riches are mostly just that: dreams.
-Historian Pierre Berton put it this way: "One hundred thousand persons, it is estimated, actually set out on the Klondike Trail; some thirty or forty thousand reached Dawson... a few hundred found gold in quantities large enough to call themselves rich.
+Of the 70,000 or so who would leave home for the Klondike historians estimated, only 40,000 actually set out on the Klondike Trail; with nearly thirty thousand reaching Dawson...
+300 found gold in quantities large enough to call themselves rich.
 And out of these fortunate men, only the merest handful managed to keep their wealth."

 Did You Know?